usetech-llc/polkadot_api_cpp/doc/demo_milestone3.md

 ### Cleanup project files, ensure all tests pass

-The codebase has been kept clean, so there is no single commit to show, but there are a few examples of small cleanup jobs done through development process:
+The codebase has been kept clean, so there isn't a particular commit to show, but there are a few examples of small cleanup jobs done through development process:

 278cae6bfa
 7b9c10e756